Sometimes newspaper articles, scientific journal articles or non-profit reports may not strike the same chords that real life images and footage does.

 7. Chasing Coral (2017)

-This time, rather than ‘Chasing Ice’ we are chasing coral.
-Time lapse videos set up off the coast of Caribbean islands, Hawaii and Australia, which can be seen degrading.
+Rather than ‘Chasing Ice’ we are now chasing coral.
+Time lapse videos set up off the coast of Caribbean islands, Hawaii and Australia, show the degradation of the coral ecosystem.
 The film presents a scientific breakdown of what coral is and its purpose in the ocean and what exactly has been killing it – our warming oceans.

 See their website here.